Medically Reviewed By

 There are two main techniques for HIPEC:

-• Closed-abdominal HIPEC prevents heat from escaping the abdominal cavity and decreases the effectiveness of the drugs.
+- Closed-abdominal HIPEC prevents heat from escaping the abdominal cavity and increases the effectiveness of the drugs.
 It also prevents drug spillage or leakage from the abdominal cavity since the incision is closed.
 This aids in drug penetration into the tumors.

 Recovery Time After Cytoreductive Surgery With HIPEC

-According to the Johns Hopkins Medicine website, complete cytoreductive surgery with HIPEC requires 2-3 months of recovery.
+According to the surgeons at Johns Hopkins Medicine in Baltimore, MD, complete cytoreductive surgery with HIPEC requires approximately 2-3 months of recovery.
 Patients should expect to spend 10-14 days in the hospital following surgery.
-Recovery continues for 6-10 weeks after discharge from the hospital.
+Additional recovery continues for 6-10 weeks after discharge from the hospital.

 Inpatient Recovery